HOW DOES A WATER FED POLE SYSTEM WORK?

 A pure water window cleaning system uses (as you’ve probably guessed) pure water, meaning these impurities have been removed.
-This means that when cleaning a window with pure water, as long as you’ve cleaned and rinsed away any dirt that was already there, you can leave it to dry naturally, 100% spot and streak free.
+This means that when cleaning a window with pure water, as long as you’ve cleaned and rinsed away any dirt that was already there, you can leave it to dry naturally to give you a 100% spot and streak free!

 The windows are then left to dry naturally and, provided the correct technique has been used, the result is a perfectly clean spot and streak free finish.

 People, ranging from traditional window cleaners to potential customers, have said to us “but it doesn’t work”.